nd-z/baeML/README.md

 More Notes: You also need PostgreSQL installed.
 It's all straightforward stuff though, so no worries.

+Last Note: As in we would recommend that you look up how to install the aforementioned software that we assume you have, because even though we took a UNIX course in college, we would prefer not to be the cause of your computer's demise.

 ## Running the Server
 The server is what makes everything work!
 But before that, we need to set up the database.